Department of Theology and Religious Studies

 Current Research

 There are four main areas in the history of Christianity in which I research and publish.
-The first is the history of the Church of England from the late eighteenth century to the present.
+The first is the history of the Church of England from the late-eighteenth century to the present.
 I have been active in this field for thirty years, having published The Nineteenth-Century Church and English Society back in 1995.

 The third is the relationship between Christianity and the rites of passage, which was explored during my Ecclesiastical History Society presidential year, resulting in the edited volume The Churches and Rites of Passage (2023).
 My article on the recent history of cremation: 'Cremation and Christianity: English Anglican and Roman Catholic attitudes to cremation since 1885' can be accessed on line in Mortality. http://www.tandfonline.com/eprint/K2MsNSfqQw9xfqpANzAY/full

 My fourth and most recent interest is the culture of English Protestantism in the late nineteenth and early twentieth centuries.
-This is a theme in my new book Ebenezer Howard: Inventor of the Garden City (Oxford, 2023).
+This is a theme in my most recent book Ebenezer Howard: Inventor of the Garden City (Oxford, 2023).
 It's a biography of Howard, with a particular focus on the religious influences that shaped him and the early Garden City movement, and was commissioned by OUP as part of their Spiritual Lives series.

 I would summarize my current interests as: